Pranav-d33/browser_automation_agent-gmail-/README.md

 The user experience is modeled after advanced agentic systems like Proxy Convergence AI, where browser actions are visualized through screenshots embedded directly within the chat flow.

 Core Principle: True Browser Automation
-A critical requirement of this project is to demonstrate genuine browser automation, not API integration.
+This is a browser automation project, not an API integration project.

-This agent controls a real browser instance using Playwright.
+The agent's primary function is to control a real browser instance using Playwright.
 It navigates the web, clicks UI elements, and types into forms just as a human would.

-It does not use any of the following shortcuts:
+This solution does not use any of the following shortcuts:

 ❌ No Gmail API

-❌ No SMTP libraries
+❌ No SMTP libraries (import smtplib)

 ❌ No programmatic form submissions via HTTP requests

-The entire email-sending process is performed by interacting with the live Gmail web interface, proving the agent's capability to control a browser for complex tasks.
+The entire email-sending process is performed by interacting with the live Gmail web interface, proving the agent's capability to control a browser for complex, real-world tasks.

 Architecture Diagram
 The system is built on a decoupled frontend-backend architecture, ensuring clear separation of concerns and future extensibility.